 Need to send e-invoices to governments, but don't know where to start?
 You're not alone.
-Many companies seem to struggle with the recently established Directive (2014/55 / EU), which states that all contracting authorities must receive and process electronic invoices.
+Many companies seem to struggle with the recently established Directive (2014/55 / EU) that states that all contracting authorities must receive and process electronic invoices.

 This means that, as of 2019, all government suppliers are obligated to send e-invoices to public entities.

-But where to start?
-And what do you need?
-We've noticed many unanswered questions regarding this process.
-That's why we've decided to dedicate an article to explaining / simplify ...
+But what do you need?
+And where to start?
+We've noticed many struggles within this process.
+That's why we've dedicated an article to explaining this process.

 1. Connecting to a Peppol Access Point